· By Will Harken

 The Hybrid Approach (My Favorite)

-1. Generate ideas in Suno (fast and cheap)
+1. Generate ideas in Suno (fast and reliable)

 2. Export the best stems